 32.1.11 Rink Allocation is to be decided as follows: The HOME team score cards are to be completed, EXCEPT for the RINK NUMBERS.
 The cards are then shuffled and placed FACE DOWN; the AWAY Secretary then nominates RINK NUMBERS to each card, i.e.; 1 to 5.
 The AWAY cards are then paired to the HOME cards.

 33.1.1 All players participating in Representative Matches shall wear the established Plymouth and District Bowling League dress, namely, a) Brown or White shoes or boots with flat rubber soles b) White or Cream outfit c) League Tie d) League Blazer ( black or dark blue) with pocket badge after three qualifying games, or e) Club Blazer (by qualifying players) f) League Lapel Badge

-33.1.3 Light grey or mid-grey trousers/shorts (which must be Tailored or Bowls England approved) are to be worn at all evening fixtures, except for the final stages of any Plymouth and District League Competition as specified by the G.P.C.
+33.1.3 Light grey, mid-grey or coloured trousers/shorts (which must be Tailored or Bowls England approved) are to be worn at all evening fixtures, except for the final stages of any Plymouth and District League Competition as specified by the G.P.C.
 Any player failing to comply shall be excluded from the match.
 Shirts as approved by Plymouth and District Bowling League.

 I N D E X

 Additional Players 19.1.3 Affiliated Club Meetings 2.1.2 Affiliation Fee 2.1.3